mehdisbys/megaprof/readme.md

 - [x] Backend : Feature : if selected subject is not in the list do a search by word

 - [ ] Backend : Add captcha at account creation time
+- [ ] Backend : Location radius slider does not work when creating an advert
 - [ ] Backend : Teachers should enter a tagline when creating their advert
 - [ ] Backend : create bookings database seeder
 - [ ] Backend : create comments database seeder